 If you are on probation and violate some of the terms and conditions, your probation officer can file an Affidavit of Violation of Probation.
 Included in this affidavit is often a warrant for your arrest.

 After determining that a warrant exists and the specific details of the warrant, you’ll want to begin the process of removing the warrant. o do so:

-See if there is a bond amount attached to the warrant: If there is a bond amount attached to the warrant, then ythen you could proceed to turn yourself in to the police, have the cops execute the warrant, and then bond out.
+See if there is a bond amount attached to the warrant: If there is a bond amount attached to the warrant, then ythen you could proceed to turn yourself in to the police department office, have the cops execute the warrant, and then bond out.

 Determine if should surrender in jail or attend with attorney: Before turning yourselff in you’ll want to line up a criminal defense lawyer and a bondsman so that your time in custody is short and you exercise your 5th amendment right to remain silen.